Skip to yearly menu bar Skip to main content

 Abstract:

-While machine learning shows immense promise in automated knowledge generation, current techniques like large language models and microtargeted influence operations enable concerning harms like misinformation proliferation.
-As an exemplar policy response to such harms on online platforms, the EU's Digital Services Act (DSA) warrants comprehensive evaluation of its impacts constraining harmful downstream effects of these opaque practices.
-Despite harmful applications, we argue machine learning techniques offer immense yet under-exploited potential for unraveling impacts of emerging regulations like the DSA, targeting opaque platform practices enabling misinformation.
-Following analysis revealing limitations in DSA provisions, we outline a research agenda to strengthen accountability in emerging sociotechnical governance.
-We call for resolute efforts addressing methodological barriers around appropriate data access, isolating marginal regulatory effects and facilitating generalization across contexts.
-Given the identified advantages of data-driven approaches to regulatory delivery, we advocate virtuous machine learning research help to quantify policy impacts on online harms.
+While machine learning shows promise in automated knowledge generation, current techniques such as large language models and micro-targeted influence operations can be exploited for harmful purposes like the proliferation of disinformation.
+The European Union's Digital Services Act (DSA) is an exemplary policy response addressing these harms generated by online platforms.
+In this regard, it necessitates a comprehensive evaluation of its impact on curbing the harmful downstream effects of these opaque practices.
+Despite their harmful applications, we argue that machine learning techniques offer immense, yet under-exploited, potential for unraveling the impacts of regulations like the DSA.
+Following an analysis that reveals possible limitations in the DSA's provisions, we call for resolute efforts to address methodological barriers around appropriate data access, isolating marginal regulatory effects, and facilitating generalization across different contexts.
+Given the identified advantages of data-driven approaches to regulatory delivery, we advocate for machine learning research to help quantify the policy impacts on online harms.

 Live content is unavailable.
 Log in and register to view live content